 Annabelle Smith was taken on as our 3rd Seasalt Apprentice in Autumn 2017.

-The next apprenticeship will began in Autumn 2019.
+The next apprenticeship will begin in Autumn 2019.
 This is a 24 month placement at foundation level aimed at someone with little or no previous experience of ceramics and with priority given to those based permanently in Cornwall.

-Cornish lifestyle label, Seasalt, the opportunity to train and study as a potter here at the Leach Pottery in St Ives as part of their Seasalt Bursary.
+Cornish lifestyle label, Seasalt, provide the opportunity to train and study as a potter here at the Leach Pottery in St Ives as part of their Seasalt Bursary.

 History of the Seasalt Bursary

 Founded in West Cornwall in 1981, Seasalt is a family firm with its roots firmly embedded in the community where it began.
 Since the Leach Pottery's restoration and reopening as a charity in 2008, Seasalt has enthusiastically supported its work as a museum, pottery production studio and training centre.
 In 2013 Seasalt's Joint Managing Director, Neil Chadwick, came up with the idea of the Seasalt Bursary to support a new trainee at the Leach Pottery and in 2014 the search began.
-Applications from as far afield as Spain and the USA, but in the event the first apprentice came from just a few streets away from the Pottery.
+Applications from as far afield as Spain and the USA, but in the event the first apprentice, Callum Trudgeon, came from just a few streets away from the Pottery.

 Callum Trudgeon, Seasalt Apprentice 2014-15: "I always wanted to be a ‘maker’ but I thought I would have to leave Cornwall to have any chance of a meaningful career.
 I was born in St Ives, so being able to work and study here is fantastic.
 Opportunities to work at a pottery with this kind of history and reputation are hard to come by.
 It’s a special place and I feel very lucky so I’ve put my all into this apprenticeship."